sneakin/nonop/README.md

 : Your user ID.
 Defaults to `Process.uid`.

 `--auth-creds BLOB`
 : The authentication credentials.
-Defaults to generating credentials wdth Munge.
+Defaults to generating credentials with Munge.

 `-n`, `--no-auth`
 : Bypasses all authentication.